 Look at your institutional data to identify areas of concern where disparities in male engagement and performance are clear, and then investigate those areas with further data collection.

-Measure the impact of your current services, programs, and interventions to understand how well they’re serving the men on your campus.
+Measure the impact of your current services, programs, and interventions to understand how well they serve the men on your campus.

 Analytics is instrumental in both of these processes.
 Descriptive, diagnostic, and predictive analytics help you discover areas of concern and signal-related factors to focus further investigation and action.
 Civitas Learning Initiative Analysis helps in understanding the effectiveness of ongoing efforts.
 It is this — impact analytics — where we can almost immediately make a difference at a very low cost.
-By examining the effectiveness of existing programs and support services using Initiative Analysis, it is possible to identify programs that will benefit men in particular.
-From there, it costs relatively little to proactively recruit male students to participate.
+By examining the effectiveness of existing programs and support services using Initiative Analysis, it is possible to identify programs that will benefit men.
+From there, it costs relatively little to recruit male students to participate proactively.

 Student Success Initiatives With the Highest Impact Male Students